 It is a rare case when we fix a problem with someone’s computer infected with viruses by using the system restore feature because the virus has been in the computer for quite some time before the customer realizes it and some virus / malware intentionally goes after the restore points to prevent a simple fix..
 It is more likely that the restore points are infected therefore I remove them all, as well as the temporary files.

-Use the cleanup forms I created for XP, Vista, or Win 7, or the UBCD cleanup form to clean out the temp files.
+Use the cleanup forms I created for XP, Vista, or Win 7, or the Triage cleanup form - ( formerly known as UBCD cleanup form) to clean out the temp files.

 Following the appropriate form will get rid of possibly several gigabytes of junk before starting the antivirus utilities.
 This saves time on your part.